microsoft/FluidFramework/docs/docs/dds.md

 data structures_.
 We call them this because they are similar to data structures used commonly when programming, like strings, maps/dictionaries, and sequences/lists.
 The APIs provided by distributed data structures are designed to be familiar to programmers who've used these types of data structures before.
-For example, the `SharedMap` DDS is used to store key/value pairs, just like a typical map or dictionary data structure, and provides `get` and `set` methods to store and retrieve data in the map.
+For example, the `SharedMap` DDS is used to store key/value pairs, like a typical map or dictionary data structure, and provides `get` and `set` methods to store and retrieve data in the map.

 When using a DDS, you can largely treat it as a local object.
 You can add data to it, remove data, update it, etc.
 However, a DDS is not _just_ a local object.
 Fluid's purpose is to make it easier to build systems with _distributed_